MG-ZS-EV-PRESS-08

 Subscribe via Wagonex

 Here at Wagonex, we do things differently.
 Instead of buying a car, we offer a subscription service.
-Our service is simple and fully transparent: there are no hidden fees or interest charges, no balloon payments, a small and fully refundable deposit, and then one easy-to-manage monthly payment that covers everything you need except for fuel, including road tax, insurance, roadside assistance, and maintenance costs.
+Our service is simple and fully transparent: there are no interest charges and no balloon payments, a fully refundable deposit, and then one easy-to-manage monthly payment that covers everything you need except for fuel, including road tax, roadside assistance, and maintenance costs.

 The one-month minimum subscription term really puts the test into test-drive: you’ll be able to see how well a car you might want to purchase handles almost anything a given month can throw at it.